compwright/batching-queue/README.md

 #### enqueue(item)

 Adds an item to the queue.
+Returns `true` if a batch is full, otherwise returns `false`.

 #### dequeue()